Yesterday I reported a rumor that the Chase Ink Plus would be officially discontinued today, and be replaced with a new business credit card.

 Earn 80,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.

-The closest competitor to this card is The Business Gold Rewards Card from American Express OPEN, which offers a welcome bonus of 50,000 Membership Rewards points upon completing minimum spend, so I think 80,000 points for the Ink Preferred is a generous starting offer.
+The closest competitor to this card is American Express® Business Gold Card, which does have a slightly higher annual fee ($295), so I think 80,000 points for the Ink Preferred is a generous starting offer.

 Is the Ink Preferred rewarding?